Marc-50-Start/sketch-artboard-name-to-layer-name/Readme.md

 ### Sketch artboard name to layer name plugin

-This plugin is forked from preciousforever's repository, and is modified into a single "Layer Management" plugin which consists of code from the repository, modified and updated to work on the latest Sketch 45.
+This plugin is forked from preciousforever's repository, and is modified into a single "Layer Management" plugin which consists of code from the repository, modified and updated to work on the latest Sketch 45 (as of 3 July 2017).

 *Original description here:*